-American companies centred around adventure and educational travel for high school and middle school students are beginning their recruitment for tour leaders and counsellors for summer 2016.
+American companies centred around adventure and educational travel for high school and middle school students are beginning their recruitment for tour leaders and counsellors for the summer.

 With destinations around the world trips for teenagers and young adults are orientated towards either culture and languages or adventure activities.
 Some companies specialise in one more than the other.

 Trips for Teens describe a typical leader as a problem solving role model, a team player fluent in English and proficient in another, experienced working with youth, passionate about travel and cultural learning and with physical and mental stamina.
 Leaders should also have a willingness to work unusual hours with limited time off.